Course Outline

 Details of early feedback on progress

-Formative versions of the assessment tasks using different case studies will be worked through in class 2-3 weeks prior to each task due date to allow opportunity for informal feedback.
+Formative versions of the assessment tasks using different case studies will be worked through in class 2-3 weeks prior to each task due date to allow the opportunity for informal feedback.

 Assessment tasks